cswry/DP2O-SR/README.md

 </details>

-### 🔄 Multiple Preference Pairs Learning
+### Multiple Preference Pairs Learning

 <details>
-<summary>Preference pair sampling from ranked outputs</summary>
+<summary>Specific ditails</summary>

-Instead of one best-vs-worst pair, we rank multiple outputs per input and sample multiple preference pairs — leading to richer and more stable learning.
+Unlike the conventional best-vs-worst strategy, we rank the generated outputs for each input and retain only the top-N and bottom-N samples to form positive and negative sets.
+Preference pairs are then constructed between these subsets, avoiding uncertain middle samples and leading to richer supervision and more stable training.

 </details>

-### 📊 Data Curation Strategy
+###  Data Curation Strategy

 <details>
-<summary>Model-specific sampling strategies</summary>
+<summary>Sampling strategy trend</summary>

 The optimal sampling strategy depends on model capacity:
 - Small models prefer **broader coverage** (e.g. 1/4)